shadowsocks/shadowsocks/README.md

     method          encryption method, "bf-cfb", "aes-256-cfb", "des-cfb", "rc4", etc. Default is table

-If you want to use non-default encryption method like "bf-cfb", please install [M2Crypto](http://chandlerproject.org/Projects/MeTooCrypto).

-    pip install M2Crypto

 Put all the files on your server.
 Run `python server.py` on your server.
 To run it in the background, run `nohup python server.py > log &`.

 Put all the files on your client machine.
 Run `python local.py` on your client machine.